tgolen/skelenode-swagger/readme.md

 var swr = require('skelenode-swagger/respond');

-// send a standard response from an express or restify route handler swr.respond({ msg: 'Hello World!' }, res);
+// send a standard response from an express or restify route handler
+// `res` is an express or restify response object swr.respond({ msg: 'Hello World!' }, res);
 ```